ShryuKt/klippain_Shryu/README.md

 # Klippain

+> :warning: This repository is for my personnal modifications of the original Klippain made by Frix-x.<br>
+> Please use the original project.

 > Klippain - The pain-free recipe for (french)bread and butter Klipper configuration!

 Klippain is a generic, modular, and highly customizable Klipper configuration for 3D printers.
 Designed for use on various machines such as Cartesian, CoreXY and CoreXZ, it has been reported working correctly on Voron V2.4, Voron Trident, Voron V0, Voron SwitchWire, TriZero, VZbot, Ender5, Ender3, Prusas, etc...